 - I check the user manual

-- I contact the after-sales service by pone
+- I contact the after-sales service by phone

 - I visit the service

 In this simplified example of the process, everything that a person perceives about a brand has nothing to do with the product, but with the impressions that communication gives about said product.
-Even when a possibility exists of testing the product ( which is not always possible) we only have a partial experience of the product’s reality since the context is not real.
-It is for this reason that the different contact points previous to the moment of purchase or brand recognition play a key role in the perception of the product, and they lay the foundation for the relationship that will be established with the brand, even when the person does not have a direct need to purchase the product or service it offers.
+Even when a possibility exists of testing the product ( which is not always possible) we only have a partial experience of the product’s reality since the experience is out of context.
+For this reason, the different contact points previous to the moment of purchase or brand recognition play a key role in the perception of the product, and they laying the foundation for the relationship that will be established with the brand, even when the person does not have a direct need to purchase the product or service offered.

-Every time a person stops to look at the exterior of a store, enters the website, sees an ad, handles the packaging at the supermarket, or watches a video on Instagram, they are associating a logo (the visual representation of a company) with a series of empathetic or apathetic feelings.
-They are associating the company with negative or positive memories which will constitute the brand image, association that the brain will resort to the moment this person needs to acquire a product from this niche.
+Every time a person stops to look at the exterior of a store, enters the website, sees an ad, handles the packaging at the supermarket, or watches a video on Instagram, they are associating a logo, the visual representation of a company, with a their feelings.
+These positive or negative memories associated with the brand will constitute the brand image in the mind of each consumer.

-In a world where users are bombarded by experiences and messages, it is essential to keep all the touchpoints in harmony with the brand, so that when a potential buyer has to make the purchase decision, all the rough characteristics of a product are accompanied by positive experiences.
+In a world where users are bombarded by experiences and messages, it is essential to keep all touchpoints harmonized with the brand, so when a potential buyer has to make the purchase decision, the main characteristics the product are accompanied by positive experiences.

-As I said at the beginning: your company is not just your product.
+As said at the beginning — your company is not just your product.